 “Enjoy the rest of your day, can we talk again next Friday?”

 “I would like some time to research a few things we discussed.
-When is a good time for us to talk again?”
+When is a good time (for our customer service representatives) to talk to you again?”

 “This has been an informative call, and I appreciate your input.
 Do you mind if we talk again before the end of the month?”